-Total general and administrative expenses were \$8,495 for the first quarter of 2022, a decrease of \$11,957 (58.5%) compared to \$20,452 for the first quarter of 2021.
-Of the total in the first quarter of 2021, \$14,353 related to stock-based compensation costs associated with the IPO and Reorganization Transactions.
-Employee related costs, including stock-based compensation, decreased approximately \$11,938 (71.0%) in the first quarter of 2021 as compared to the first quarter of 2021.
-This decrease is related to our accounting for the cancellation of MNK options and recording approximately \$2,050 in previously unvested stock-based compensation expense.
-We recorded approximately \$12,549 in stock-based compensation expense associated with the grants of restricted stock, non-qualified stock options, and restricted stock units associated with the board of directors' January 2021 grants to the Company's employees.
-Additionally, professional fees decreased approximately \$671 (34.4%) during the first quarter of 2022, primarily driven by higher professional fees incurred during the first quarter of 2021 related to the successful completion of the IPO and Reorganization Transactions.
-Our corporate insurance premiums increased approximately \$187 (16.0%) during the first quarter of 2022 compared to the first quarter of 2021, primarily related to premium increases associated with the completion of the IPO.
-Our board of directors approved the payment of cash fees to non-employee members beginning in 2022 leading to increased fees of \$175 in the first quarter of 2022.
-Finally, our general and administrative expense for the first quarter of 2022 increased approximately \$455 compared to the first quarter of 2021 associated with the operations of the Montauk Ag Renewables Acquisition.
+Total general and administrative expenses were \$25,715 for the first nine months of 2022, a decrease of \$9,565 (27.1%) compared to \$35,280 for the first nine months of 2021.
+Employee related costs, including stock-based compensation, decreased approximately \$10,764 (41.2%) in the first nine months of 2022 as compared to the first nine months of 2021.
+This decrease is primarily related to our accounting for the cancellation of MNK options and January 2021 grants of restricted stock, non-qualified stock options, and restricted stock units to the Company's employees.
+Our corporate insurance premiums increased approximately \$342 (8.5%) during the first nine months of 2022 compared to the first nine months of 2021, primarily related to premium increases.
+Our board of directors approved the payments of cash fees to non-employee directors resulting in increased fees of approximately \$336 in the first nine months of 2022.